Conflux-Chain/ConfluxWeb/README.md

 # conflux-web.js - Conflux JavaScript API

+# This project is no longer actively maintained, please move to [New JavaScript SDK](https://github.com/Conflux-Chain/js-conflux-sdk/).

 This is the Conflux [JavaScript API][docs] which connects to the [Generic JSON RPC](https://conflux-chain.github.io/conflux-doc/json-rpc/) spec.